-Drug suppression officials in Northern Thailand have announced 2 major drug operations that resulted in the five arrests and the seizure of approximately 3.2 million methamphetamine pills shipped from the border areas of Chiang Rai Province.
+Drug suppression police in Northern Thailand have announced 2 major drug operations that resulted in five arrests and the seizure of approximately 3.2 million methamphetamine pills shipped from the border areas of Chiang Rai Province.

 Pol.
 Lt.
 Gen. Kritthaphon said two vehicles were found following each other out of Mueang Chiang Rai District.
 At approximately 2:30 PM, a Ford Everest with Phitsanulok license plates was stopped at a highway checkpoint.

-The police officers called the driver to pull over for an inspection but he sped away.
-The Highway police radio police command and gave a description of the vehicle and driver.
+The police officers called the driver to pull over for an inspection, but he sped away.
+The Highway police radioed the police command and described the vehicle and driver.

-The vehicle and found it abandoned on the side of the road in Mae Chiang Rai Bon Village, Mae Prik District, Lampang Province.
+The vehicle was found abandoned on the side of the road in Mae Chiang Rai Bon Village, Mae Prik District, Lampang Province.
 Inside the vehicle, they found 10 sacks containing approximately 2,006,000 methamphetamine pills.

-Police later tracked down the driver and he was arrested.
-Under interrogation the driver, identified as Mr. Chanarong, told police that the lead vehicle was a double-cab Isuzu pickup truck, that was to spot for him but sped away after clearing the checkpoint.
+Police later tracked down the driver, who was arrested.
+Under interrogation, the driver, identified as Mr. Chanarong, told police that the lead vehicle was a double-cab Isuzu pickup truck that was to spot him but sped away after clearing the checkpoint.

-The truck was later stopped at a drug checkpoint in Nakhon Sawan Province where they arrest Mr. Paisarn, who was wanted on a arrest warrant, in Nonthaburi Province.
-Police later seized assets, 2 vehicles, and 2 mobile phones, totaling approximately 2 million baht, from Mr. Paisarn’s residence.
+The truck was later stopped at a drug checkpoint in Nakhon Sawan Province, where police arrested Mr. Paisarn, who was wanted on an arrest warrant in Nonthaburi Province.
+Police later seized assets, two vehicles, and two mobile phones, totaling approximately 2 million baht, from Mr. Paisarn’s residence.

 In the second case, police officers were once again tipped off that the drug network would be smuggling drugs from the Chiang Rai border area into the interior of the country.

-At approximately 10:30 AM, the white Honda sedan was stopped at a roadside checkpoint where police ordered a search of the vehicle.
+At approximately 10:30 AM, the white Honda sedan was stopped at a roadside checkpoint, where police ordered a vehicle search.

-Later, the MG pickup truck arrived at the checkpoint, and the initial search results did not find any illegal items, so they scanned it in the X-ray tunnel.
-The scan revealed approximately 1,274,000 pills, were hidden inside the pickup truck bed and the spare tire under the vehicle.
+Later, the MG pickup truck arrived at the checkpoint.
+The initial search results did not find any illegal items, so they scanned it in the X-ray tunnel.
+The scan revealed approximately 1,274,000 pills hidden inside the pickup truck bed and the spare tire under the vehicle.

-The driver Mr. Sittisak and his passenger Ms. Ornpin were arrested, who admitted that they were actually surveying the route.
-The suspects assets were seized totaling approximately 1 million baht.
+The driver, Mr. Sittisak, and his passenger, Ms. Ornpin, were arrested.
+They admitted that they were actually surveying the route.
+The suspects’ assets, totaling approximately 1 million baht, were seized.

 Pol.
 Lt.
-Gen. Kritthaphon said a summary of the drug arrests by the Provincial Police Region 5 from October 1, 2023 to September 19, 2024, there were 24,985 drug cases and 197 of them were major drug busts.
+Gen. Kritthaphon said a summary of the drug arrests by the Provincial Police Region 5 from October 1, 2023, to September 19, 2024, showed 24,985 drug cases, 197 of which were major drug busts.

 Drugs seized included 226 million methamphetamine pills, 1,910 kilograms of crystal meth, 305 kilograms of heroin, 52 kilograms of ketamine, and 270 kilograms of opium.
 Drug-related assets worth approximately 2,088 million baht were also seized.